Part of 2026 · May 19, 2026 · Vienna · 200+ Attendees · 2027 — Stay Updated →

 Classical encryption secures data by making the problem of breaking it computationally expensive.
 Quantum key distribution secures data by making the act of eavesdropping physically detectable.
 This is the distinction that Ursin has spent his career establishing in the laboratory and that zerothird is now deploying in the field.

-As Ursin has explained: "If a third party tries to eavesdrop, the system immediately sounds the alarm — because entanglement is gone."
+As Ursin has explained: “If a third party tries to eavesdrop, the system immediately sounds the alarm — because entanglement is gone.”
 Any interception attempt destroys the entanglement and is immediately detected.
 The security guarantee is not computational.
 It is a consequence of quantum mechanics.
+To decrypt the communication, an adversary would need to violate the laws of physics.

 From the Lab to Critical Infrastructure